 Graduate students can apply for grants and fellowships offered by different organizations that support research like the Graduate Students of the Four Faculties, but there are also external and internal funding possibilities that your department may have available.

 The Office of Graduate Studies offers new student orientation before classes start.
-The Division of Natural Sciences & Mathematics also offers orientation sessions geared specifically for students within the department.
+The College of Natural Sciences & Mathematics also offers orientation sessions geared specifically for students within the department.
 Students will be informed via email about these meetings.